A Markov chain model to investigate the spread of antibiotic-resistant bacteria in hospitals: Mathematical model description: a Markov chain model

 \section{Mathematical model description: a Markov chain model}

-In this work, we are concerned with a stochastic SIS model with two strains of a single bacterial species and partial cross-immunity for the bacterial transmission dynamics in a hospital ward where patients --who are accommodated in $N$ beds-- may carry bacterial strains that are either sensitive or resistant to a first antimicrobial agent, referred as drug 1, or they may be free of bacteria.
-The infection of a patient by one bacterial strain is assumed to provide immunity against the other strain, whence there is no coinfection.
+We consider a stochastic version of the SIS model in \cite{Lipsitch2000} for the transmission dynamics of two bacterial strains with partial cross-immunity in a hospital ward.
+Patients in this ward are accommodated in $N$ beds, and may carry bacterial strains that are antibiotic-resistant (and possibly also antibiotic-sensitive bacteria) or only antibiotic-sensitive to a first antimicrobial agent, referred to as drug 1, or they may be free of bacteria.
+After a certain time, within-host dynamics will lead to the elimination of one strain.
+The result will depend on the selection pressures in the host, whence we assume that there is no coinfection, cf. Lipsitch et al. \cite{Lipsitch2000,Lipsitch09}.
 Resistance to a second antimicrobial agent, referred as drug 2, is not present in the bacteria.
-Both antimicrobial agents are assumed to be administrated in a prophylactic manner, which means that patients routinely receive drugs 1 and 2 at a rate which does not depend on whether or not they are colonized with bacteria; more concretely, treatment with drug 1 clears carriage of sensitive bacteria at rate $\tau_1$ per day, and treatment with drug 2 clears carriage of both bacterial strains at rate $\tau_2$ per day.
+Despite the tendency to reduce the use of antibiotics, there are medically relevant situations, in particular in prophylaxis against surgical site infections, after a bite or wound that could get infected, or if the patient has a higher risk of infection, in which antibiotics are administrated irrespectively of external signs of infection, cf. Calderwood et al. \cite{Calderwood23}, Pak et al. \cite{Pak21} and the NHS-UK standards\footnote{https://www.nhs.uk/conditions/antibiotics/uses/, consulted at 07/12/2023.}.
+The model in \cite{Lipsitch2000} assumes that both antimicrobial agents are administrated in a prophylactic manner, which means that patients routinely receive drugs 1 and 2 at a rate which does not depend on whether or not they are colonized with bacteria; more concretely, treatment with drug 1 clears carriage of sensitive bacteria at rate $\tau_1$ per day, and treatment with drug 2 clears carriage of both bacterial strains at rate $\tau_2$ per day.
 Mutation from the sensitive to the resistant bacterial strain is not possible during the timescales of the outbreak, nor vice versa.

 Bacteria may be transmitted between patients via direct contacts, which turns a patient who is free of bacteria into colonized with either sensitive bacteria at rate $\beta$ per day, or resistant bacteria at rate $(1-c)\beta$ per day, where $\beta$ is the per capita infection rate and $c\in (0,1)$ is the fitness cost of resistance to drug 1.
 Patients are assumed to be admitted by and discharged from the hospital ward\footnote{Hereinafter we will use the term \emph{discharge from the hospital unit} to refer to the abandonment of the hospital ward due to any cause, such as the transfer of the patient to his home or another hospital ward, and his possible death.} at rate $\mu$ per day, in such a way that they are replaced instantly by new patients who either are colonized with sensitive bacteria or are free of bacteria with proportion $m$ and $1-m$, respectively, where $m$ amounts to the proportion of people colonized with sensitive bacteria in the population at large.
 Spontaneous clearance of bacteria is seen to occur at rate $\gamma$ per day.
 Under the assumption of exponentially distributed sojourn times, the state of the hospital ward may be captured by means of a time-homogeneous continuous-time Markov chain ${\cal X}=\{(S(t)+R(t),R(t)): t\geq 0\}$, where $S(t)$ and $R(t)$ record the number of patients colonized with sensitive and resistant bacteria, respectively, at time $t$.
 This results in the number $X(t)=N-S(t)-R(t)$ of patients who are free of bacteria.
 The bivariate process ${\cal X}$ can be seen as a LD-QBD process taking values in the finite set ${\cal S}=\cup_{i=0}^N l(i)$ with \emph{levels} $l(i)=\{(i,j): j\in\{0,...,i\}\}$, for integers $i\in\{0,...,N\}$.
 To be concrete, the infinitesimal dynamics of ${\cal X}$ are governed by the following non-vanishing transition rates from state $(i,j)$ to state $(i',j')$: